chiahaohsutai/AnimatorSwap/resources/NEW-TEAM-README.md

 motion addition in the description.
 When this happens, the temp lists will be emptied and no shapes or motions that were entered by the user in the text box will be added.
 Essentially, the description entered by the user must all be correct in order to add to the currently playing animation.
-However, this mutation does not occur in the list of shapes and commands that hold what is actually going on in the animation.
-Rather, we added two lists to the model to specifically hold these shapes and motions that the user wishes to add, which is where the mutation is occurring.
-Here is an explanation of how these lists come into play when the animator application is being run.
-The team uses a Thread to serve as the "timer" of the animation.
+If the inputs are all valid, then the shapes and commands are added to the model through a queue.

+The "queue" in the model are two lists that holds all the shapes and commands that the user wants to add into the model.
+We took this approach due to the design of the existing code.
+The provider uses a Thread to serve as the "timer" of the animation.
 The program runs by executing the drawing of the panel at a given tick (this is done by iterating through the list of shapes and motions stored in the model and drawing them), then the thread "sleeps" for a specified delay and then executes the drawing of the panel at the next tick and so on until the animation ends.
-The modification that we made to this is that before we are redrawing the panel, we check if there are shapes and motions that are stored in the to include all the added shapes and motions.
+The modification that we made in order to support adding shapes and transformation to the running program was checking the queue before re-drawing.
-These changes included adding shapes and adding motions to the animator model.
-By changing the model, the shapes and motions will be added to the currently playing animation since the ShapePanel is drawn based on the shapes in the model.
+Before the panel gets re-drawn, we check if there are shapes or motions currently queued in the model.
+If there are motions or shapes in the queue, then we mutate the model with queued changes, and then we clear the queue.
+Then the panel is re-drawn in the same fashion as before.
+This approach allowed use to make minimal changes to the code and maximizing the amount of code we reused.